 A few days later, I used the mole sauce to make the recipe almost as written; stacked/layered in a roasting pan, using chicken; sort of like a chicken mole lasagna using flour tortillas.
 The photo stinks, but it was extraordinarily delicious, and the pan was empty in minutes.

 I suppose you could call my take on this month’s challenge Enchilada Benedict.
 You’ve got the pig, you’ve got the poached egg, and even though I didn’t, you could always mix some of the green chile sauce (which was also fabulous) into some Hollandaise sauce.
 When it comes to the bread part, anything really goes..English muffins being the classic route, but why not cheese loaded flour tortillas filled with carnitas in mole?
 Instead of one big pan of cheese loaded, meaty, saucy stacked stuff, I made individual stacks, using a 3-inch round cookie cutter to cut circles from the flour tortillas; a great podium for the creamy, little poached eggs.

 Can I still call this an enchilada?
-Hmm, I may have taken a road way, way off the beaten enchilada path.
+Hmm, I may have taken a road way, way off the beaten enchilada path (sort of like these spicy, roasty cauliflower sweet potato tacos that we played around with one night with a vegan friend).

 Anyway, I loved this stacked and layered enchilada challenge, as did everyone who gorged on both the stacked/layered pork enchilada aka porkchiladas, and the chicken enchilada bake (Chickenchilada Bake)!
 Thank you for a delicious and fun enchilada challenge, Barbara and Bunnee!